-conditions.
-Accordingly, industry participants recommended a maximum allowable wind speed of 5 m/s, a figure consistent with ISO 7401.

-- 182. Wind speed could have some impact on the lateral displacement for certain vehicle configurations, including large sport utility vehicles and vans.
-However, a maximum wind speed to 5m/s can impose additional burdens by restricting the environmental conditions under which testing can be conducted.
-With these considerations in mind, the wind speed requirement is set at 5m/s for multipurpose passenger vehicles (including SUVs, vans), trucks, and buses, but the wind speed for passenger cars is set at 10 m/s.
-This approach will reduce test variability for those vehicles expected to be most effected by wind speed and minimize any additional burdens on test laboratories. - 183.
-It is noted that if the wind speed requirement is set at 5 m/s for all light vehicles, that would unduly limit the number of days on which testing could be performed, and wind speed up to 10 m/s would not have an appreciable impact on the testing of passenger cars due to their smaller side dimensions.
+- 181 173.
+Industry participants expressed concern that a maximum wind speed for testing of 10 m/s could impact the performance of certain vehicle configurations (e.g., cube vans, 15-passenger vans, vehicles built in two or more stages).
+It was estimated that a cross wind at 10 m/s could reduce lateral displacement at 1.07 s by 0.15 m, compared to the same test conducted under calm conditions.
+Accordingly, industry participants recommended a maximum allowable wind speed of 5 m/s, a figure consistent with ISO 7401. - 182 174.
+Wind speed could have some impact on the lateral displacement for certain vehicle configurations, including large sport utility vehicles and vans.
+However, a maximum wind speed to of 5m/s can impose additional burdens by restricting the environmental conditions under which testing can be conducted.
+With these considerations in mind, the wind speed requirement is set at 5 m/s for multipurpose passenger vehicles (including SUVs, vans), trucks, and buses with a static stability factor (SSF) less than or equal to 1.25, but the wind speed for passenger cars is set at vehicles with a SSF greater than 1.25 is set at 10 m/s.
+This approach will reduce test variability for those vehicles expected to be most effected affected by wind speed and minimize any additional burdens on test laboratories. - 183 175.
+It is noted that if the wind speed requirement is set at 5 m/s for all light vehicles, that would unduly limit the number of days on which testing could be performed, and wind speed up to 10 m/s would not have an appreciable impact on the testing of high-SSF vehicles like passenger cars due to their smaller side dimensions.